 When something goes wrong with your computer, you can use the built-in troubleshooters in the Windows 10 Operating System.
 You have the Network Troubleshooter for network issues, which can help you detect and resolve the Network Error code 0x80070035.

-- In the next window, click “Troubleshoot” and click “Additional Troubleshooters”
+- In the next window, click “Troubleshoot” and “Additional Troubleshooters.”

-- Just follow the prompts in order for the tool to determine if there are issues.
-Once it fixes any detected issues, restart your computer and check if this method is able to fix Error code 0x80070035 has been fixed.
+- Just follow the prompts for the tool to determine if there are issues.
+Once it fixes any detected issues, restart your computer and check if this method can fix Error code 0x80070035 has been fixed.

 Method 6 – Change Network Security Settings